Particular/docs.particular.net/servicecontrol/self-monitoring.include.md

 #### Critical message database storage space

-This is similar to the [Message database storage space check](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-message-database-storage-space) however in this case if the drive containing the database has less than 5% remaining of its total capacity, message ingestion on the ServiceControl instance is stopped to prevent data loss, and a failure is reported.
+This is similar to the [Message database storage space check](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-message-database-storage-space).
+However, in this case, if the drive containing the database has less than 5% remaining of its total capacity, message ingestion on the ServiceControl instance is stopped to prevent data loss, and a failure is reported.
 This threshold is controlled by the [ServiceControl/MinimumStorageLeftRequiredForIngestion](/servicecontrol/creating-config-file.md#troubleshooting-servicecontrolminimumstorageleftrequiredforingestion) (for the error instance) and [ServiceControl.Audit/MinimumStorageLeftRequiredForIngestion](/servicecontrol/audit-instances/creating-config-file.md#troubleshooting-ravendb-3-5-servicecontrol-auditminimumstorageleftrequiredforingestion) (for the audit instance) settings.